lmjh/capo-search-app/TESTING.md

 ## Further Testing

-The application has been manually tested extensively in Firefox, Chrome and Microsoft Edge on a desktop computer and Chrome and Firefox on an Android mobile and tablet.
-Various different mobile layouts have also been tested using Firefox developer tools.
+* The application has been manually tested extensively in Firefox, Chrome and Microsoft Edge on a desktop computer and Chrome and Firefox on an Android mobile and tablet.
+* Various different mobile layouts have also been tested using Firefox developer tools.
+* Accessibility testing has been done using Firefox Accessibility tools.

 Among other tests, the following steps were taken on each device and browser: